eclipse-cognicrypt/hugo-website-sources/content/contributing/_index.md

 # Code Contributions <a name="code"></a>

 Any contributions - no matter whether they are bug fixes or new features - are very welcome.
 That being said, since CogniCrypt is an official Eclipse project, only official committers may contribute directly to the repository without any review.
 Commits from non-committers are possible, but must be reviewed by someone with committer status and come in a certain form, described by the [Eclipse manual](https://www.eclipse.org/projects/handbook/#resources-commit).
-In short, apart from the usual *author* tag, each commit needs to come with a *signed-off-by* tag at the bottom of the commit message.
+In short, apart from the usual author tag, each commit needs to come with a signed-off-by tag at the bottom of the commit message.
 Pull requests that contain commits from non-committers not following this structure may not be accepted.
+For that matter the following steps must be done:
+1. Create an account on [Eclipse Foundation](https://accounts.eclipse.org/) with the same E-mail address as your Git account.
+2. Complete the form and apply for an ECA license for your account.
+3. Sign each commit with your e-mail address “git commit -s -m “….”.

+For more information please check [this](https://wiki.eclipse.org/Development_Resources/Contributing_via_Git).

 Note: Regular long-time contributors who wish to continue contributing may apply to project-committer status.

 # Cryptographic Components